shinyTree/shinyTree/README.md

 runApp(system.file("examples/08-class", package="shinyTree"))
 ```

-An example demonstrating the use of the drag-and-drop feature which allows the user to reorder the nodes in the tree.
+An example demonstrating the use of the ability to style nodes using custom classes.

 #### 09-themes